-He preserves for himself and the memory of his mother.
+He perseveres for himself and the memory of his mother.

 “Anyone going through someone being missing and murdered, just keep looking and never stop.
 You just have to persevere and push for that justice.”

 Nathaniel McCauley says he met with the county attorney this spring with a goal of a grand jury review of the case.
 Siouxland Public Media reached out to Woodbury County Attorney PJ Jennings for comment.
-He sent a statement that says, “what he can say is his office, in conjunction with the Sioux City Police Department, is taking a complete look at a cold case right now.
-Since the case is ongoing, he is not at liberty to even say which case, but it involves an indigenous person.”
+He sent a statement that says, “Our office, in conjunction with the Sioux City Police Department, is taking a complete look at a cold case right now.
+Since the case is ongoing, I am not at liberty to even say which case, but it involves an indigenous person.”
 No other information is available.

 Both Nathaniel McCauley and retired Sergeant Tony Sunclades disclosed the name of the person they believe committed the murder, but at the request of the Sioux City Police Department, Siouxland Public Media is not disclosing that information.